 This is a typical phrase I have been hearing about why bigger spreads are good.

 I have detailed statistics going back many years for a lot of the stocks affected by the pilot program.
-So I dediced to look at mye own data and how bigger spread has affected my P/L. I enter trades purely mechanical, and exit 90% mechanically.
+So I decided to look at my own data and how a bigger bid-ask spreads have affected my P/L. I enter trades purely mechanical and exit 90% mechanically.
 I have not changed anything as regards my trading due to the pilot program.
-Most of these stocks are also small cap and low volume stocks.
-All my stocks in the pilot group are from 200k daily average to about 750k.
+Most of these stocks are small-cap and low-volume stocks.
+All my stocks in the pilot group are from 200k daily on average to about 750k.

-In total I have 65 stocks that I regularly trade which now have a minimum of 5 cents spread.
-I have divided my results in two time series: the 7 months before the implemantation, and the 7 months after the implemantaion.
+In total, I have 65 stocks that I regularly trade which now have a minimum of 5 cents spread.
+I have divided my results into two time series: the 7 months before the implementation, and the 7 months after the implementation.
 In total it is hundreds of trades.
 Here are the results:

-- From 3rd of October 2016 until 1st of May 2017 my average accumulated profits (per ticker) in affected stocks have fallen to just 50% of average of all stocks (per ticker).
+- From the 3rd of October 2016 until the 1st of May 2017 my average accumulated profits (per ticker) in affected stocks have fallen to just 50% of the average of all stocks (per ticker).

 Is this just the freak nature of randomness?
 It is anybody’s guess, but I don’t think so.